All they wish for is to be accepted into a harmonious society, but the reality is they risk arrests every day just by stepping out the door.

 The fact that most of them are well-educated is often overlooked just because they don’t appear to be as what others expect them to be.

 Judgmental eyes and discriminating minds are everywhere, and as a result, the only job fitting for them is in the sex industry.

 According to SEED Foundation, a group dedicated for the welfare of the transgender people, 50% to 60% of transwomen resort to becoming sex workers after failing to secure a job that could earn them a decent living.

 But even that is never truly satisfying because they have to be on a constant lookout for the police driving around in cars at night, waiting for the right moment to arrest them.

 A survey by another transgender rights group Justice for Sisters shows that 67% of Malaysian transgender women experienced some form of physical and emotional abuse after switching their gender.

 In 2014, Human Rights Watch did an interview with 40 transgender people and released it in a 73-page report titled I’m Scared to be a Woman.
 Each of them had a different story to tell, and yet all of the stories were filled with similar elements of harassment, violence, and crimes that went unnoticed.

 Transgender rights activist Nisha Ayub was one of them, who recalled the arrest and three-month prison she underwent in 2000.
 She claimed to have been physically and sexually harassed by the warden and the other inmates.
 She was taken from one cell to another and forced to show her implanted breasts to them for cruel entertainment.

 The same trauma was shared by other transwomen who got arrested.
-Others, on the other hand, had accused the authority officials of harassing them openly and any police reports they tried to make were always ignored and quickly brushed off.
+Others, have accused the authority officials of harassing them openly but any police report they tried to make were always ignored and quickly brushed off.